Tachibana Muneshige: Invasion of the Korean Peninsula

-In 1593, Muneshige and Takahashi Noriyoshi became vanguard during the Battle of Byeokjegwan.
+In 1593, Muneshige and Takahashi Noriyoshi served in the vanguard during the Battle of Byeokjegwan.

-On January 26, around 2:00 am, Muneshige sent his officer Morishita Tsuyoshi Totoki Koreyoshi to lead 30 soldiers in reconnaissance mission.
-Around 6:00 a.m., Muneshige continent deployed two columns each numbered 500 soldiers with Toki Koremichi and Uchida Noriyoshi as commanders.
-Muneshige purposely sent such small units to lure the 2,000 Ming army led by general Sadaiju.
-Muneshige's tactic succeed as thr Ming army pursued them.
-As the two columns of Muneshige soldiers engaged the Ming army in melee, Muneshige suddenly give instruction for his musketeer corps from their concealed position which led by Toji Koremichi, Uchida Tsunehisa, and Yasuda Kunitsugu to unleash the barrages of volley.
-As a result, the Ming army suffered heavy losses and flee the battlefield.
+On January 26, around 2:00 a.m., Muneshige sent his officers Morishita Tsuyoshi and Totoki Koreyoshi to lead 30 soldiers on a reconnaissance mission.
+Then, around 6:00 a.m., Muneshige deployed two columns of 500 soldiers each, with Toki Koremichi and Uchida Noriyoshi as commanders.
+Muneshige deliberately sent such small units to lure the 2,000 troops in the Ming army led by General Sadaiju.
+His tactic succeeded, and the Ming army pursued them.
+As the two columns of Muneshige's soldiers engaged the Ming army in melee, Muneshige instructed his concealed musketeer corps to unleash a volley barrage.
+As a result, the Ming army suffered heavy losses and fled the battlefield.

 Later, Muneshige's main force of 2,000 men advanced north, with Koremichi leading the vanguard and Ono Shigeyuki and Yonetabe Shigehisa commanding 700 men.
-Around 11 a.m., they arrived at hilly terrains, where they prepared to ambush the enemy.
-As Takakage Kobayakawa's vanguard—Kageo Awaya and Kagemasa Inoue—held back the Ming and Joseon forces at Goyohara, the attackers seized the moment: each soldier carried three flags, reversing the previous morning's display to deceive the foe into perceiving a vast army.
-Then, led by Shigeie Tachibana.
+Around 11 a.m., they arrived in hilly terrain, where they prepared to ambush the enemy.
+As Takakage Kobayakawa's vanguard—Kageo Awaya and Kagemasa Inoue—held back the Ming and Joseon forces at Goyohara, the attackers seized the moment: each soldier carried three flags, reversing the previous morning's display to deceive the enemy into perceiving a vast army.
+The advance was then led by Shigeie Tachibana.

-During the second Japan invasion to Korea in 1597, Muneshige was not incorporated into the invading army but was ordered to defend Busan.
-Later, there is change of plan in operation as now Mori Yoshinari assigned to the defense of Busan, while Muneshige was assigned to the defense of Goseong and Angolpo Japanese castles.
-In the subsequent First Battle of Ulsan Castle, he was in charge of the defense of Goseong Japanese castle, and is said to have participated in the battle two days later.
+During the second Japanese invasion of Korea in 1597, Muneshige was not incorporated into the invading army but was ordered to defend Busan.
+Later, there was a change in operational plans: Mori Yoshinari was assigned to the defense of Busan, while Muneshige was assigned to the defense of the Japanese castles at Goseong and Angolpo.
+In the subsequent First Battle of Ulsan Castle, he was in charge of defending Goseong Japanese castle.